About Student Loans – 10 Student Loan Terms Explained

 10. Repayment Schedule

 What is a Repayment Schedule?
 A Repayment Schedule tells you when your payments are due and the term of the loan.
 With federal loans, you have the choice of several different types of repayment plans.
 With standard repayment plans, for example, you pay a fixed amount each month and have up to 10 years to pay back the loan.
 Your loan provider will provide you with information regarding your repayment schedule, including the payment amount and the date you have to start making payments.

 For some students, a college education is impossible to obtain without borrowing money to pay for it.
 To help students finance their educational endeavors, there are many student loan options.
 These options come in many shapes and sizes, and many have their own regulations for qualifying and repaying.

 Almost everyone can qualify for a student loan.
 The first step in applying for a student loan is determining your status.
 Are you an independent student or one who is still dependent on your parents?
 Typically, student loans are awarded to “independent” individuals who are:

 - On active duty or are a veteran of the armed forces.

 - Have children who receive at least half of their support from you

 To qualify for financial aid, you must be working toward a degree in an eligible program.

-If you’re considering going to college and need financial assistance to pay for school, Fremont College can help.
+If you’re considering going to college and need financial assistance to pay for school, Fremont University can help.
 Our Financial Aid department is here to help you obtain the money you need to pay for your education.
-Fremont College offers in-demand degree programs that will prepare you for a rewarding career in just 15 months, including Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
-Find out how Fremont College can prepare you for a rewarding career by offering a career-focused education.
+Fremont University offers in-demand degree programs that will prepare you for a rewarding career in just 15 months, including Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
+Find out how Fremont University can prepare you for a rewarding career by offering a career-focused education.
 Contact us today to learn more or request a free career guide.